creme332/centos-scripts/samba-lab/README.md

 ![alt text](img/vmware-network.png)

-Finally, repeat the above steps to verify that your VM is accessible from Windows.
+Finally, restart the VM (shut down with `init 0`), check the new IP address with `ifconfig` and repeat the above steps to verify that your VM is accessible from Windows.

 ## Basic Setup